Teostradragon/Vue2TodoList/README.md

 # vue2TodoList

-SBA, VUEX,  vue-router, vue-cli, axios,vuetify UI， eslint
+SBA, VUEX,  vue-router, vue-cli, axios, vuetify UI, eslint

 How to run it?